Things To Know About Wedding Vows

 How wedding vows differ across various cultures and religions

-- Eastern Orthodox: In most traditions of the Eastern Orthodox, during the ceremony, there are no vows.
-In place of spoken vows, symbolic rituals are used.
+In most traditions of the Eastern Orthodox, during the ceremony, there are no vows.
+In place of spoken vows, priests are using symbolic rituals.

-- Jewish: In a Jewish ceremony, there is no exchange of vows as the wedding ritual is the one that presumes the promises.
-The vow happens when the ring is placed by the groom on his partner’s finger and then utters the words – according to the laws of Moses and Israel, you are now consecrated to me.
+There is no exchange of vows in Jewish ceremony.
+Moreover, the wedding ritual is the one that presumes the promises.
+The vow happens when groom places the ring on his partner’s finger and then utters the words – according to the laws of Moses and Israel, you are now consecrated to me.

-- Muslim: Ceremonies held by Muslims don’t include vows.
+Muslim ceremonies don’t include vows.
 It is the couple who listen to the words of the imam concerning marriage.
-They are then prompted to say if they are okay with the terms of the wedding ceremony.
-On some occasions, Muslim couples are allowed to recite their own vows to one another.
+Then they need to say if they are okay with the terms of the wedding ceremony.
+On some occasions, Muslim couples can recite their own vows to one another.

-- Hindu: Sapati or seven steps is one of the most important rituals for Hindu weddings.
-They are promises which are made by couples to one another as they enter into married life.
+Sapati or seven steps is one of the most important rituals for Hindu weddings.
+They are promises which couples make to one another as they enter into married life.

 Understanding the declaration of intent?

 Once you have made promises to one other in the form of vows, there is a portion of the ceremony – the declaration of intent.
 It is especially true when you come up with your vows.
-The declaration of intent is a legal part of the wedding ceremony that you have to adhere to to be declared married.
+The declaration of intent is a legal part of the wedding ceremony that you have to adhere to make things official.

 The vows have made promises, but the declaration of intent follows immediately after the vows.
 It is that time when the couple takes each other’s hand and says the I dos.
 It is up to the officiant to prompt the couple, and they respond with either I will or I do.
 Though it is automatic, you will need to plan this part of your wedding with the officiant in advance.